nayanpatil22/nayanpatil22/README.md

 - 🧠 1 DSA Question a Day keeps the resume fresh 💪
 - 🎯 Goal: Crack high-paying remote jobs while vibing with code
 - 💬 Ask me about **Docker, GitHub Actions, or How to Make a Portfolio Stand Out**
-- 📫 Reach me at: [your email or linktree]
+- 📫 Reach me at: nayanpatilofficial@gmail.com
 - 🎧 Always coding with lo-fi in the background

 ---